nguyenduongthuan/hocgitcoban/readme.md

-# Toi tao ra thu muc nay de hoc git
+# I created this directory to learn git